≡ Menu

 Leonberger’s were…

-Like many other domesticated dog breeds throughout Europe, the World Wars I and II proved devastating for the breed.
+It was trendy in Europe and North America then and featured in many dog shows, such as the Westminster Kennel Club.
+A Leonberger Club of America was formed in 1891, the first of many.
+Unfortunately, like many other domesticated dog breeds throughout Europe, World Wars I and II proved devastating for the species.
 The fact that the Leo was a German breed did not help from the “PR perspective” either!
-Fortunately…

-The breed did survive these tough times and was once again accepted by the American public but not overnight.
-This is probably why, it took until 2010 for the Leonberger dog breed to finally become “officially” recognized by the American Kennel Club.
-Certainly, an honor late in the coming, but an honor nonetheless.
+The breed did survive these tough times and was once again accepted by the American public, but not overnight.
+This is probably why it took until 2010 for the Leonberger dog breed to finally become “officially” recognized by the American Kennel Club.
+Indeed, it is an honor late in the coming, but a benefit nonetheless.

 The males of the breed…

-A deep chest and slightly tucked abdomen, powerful legs, a tail with an upward curve and a strong neck and back.
-There is no question that the Leos have an imposing presence and attract attention everywhere they go.
+They tend to look more menacing than the females, apart from being much heavier.
+The female Leos have a refined look and are pretty feminine, with hazel or dark brown eyes, a kind facial expression, and flat ears.
+Os also have a deep chest, a slightly tucked abdomen, powerful legs, a tail with an upward curve, and a strong neck and back.
+T here is no question that the Leos have an imposing presence and attract attention everywhere they go.

 Temperament and Personality

-The sort of dogs that get panicky or jumpy and they are very reserved.
-They are very easy to train and are quite smart.
+As mentioned, the Leonberger is a gentle, caring, affectionate, and loving breed.
+H is charming to children and very calm and composed in their interactions.
+Ese are not dogs that get panicky or jumpy and are very reserved.
+They are straightforward to train and are pretty clever.
 They have a natural tendency to be submissive, so much so that they are even responsive to the commands of a small child.

 This is what…

 The Leonberger breed has a life expectancy of only 6 to 8 years.
-This is something very common with dogs of this size.
-The Leo is vulnerable to a number of genetic conditions and serious health disorders such as…
+T is something ubiquitous with dogs of this size.
+TLeo is vulnerable to several genetic conditions and severe health disorders such as…

 For more information on who we feel currently offers the “best” pet insurance policies out there, we would encourage you to check out our Best Pet Insurance Policies article.